lwfm-proj/lwfm/README.md

 More detailed documentation about the implementation is presented in a Word doc in this git project.

-The initial implementation is the work of A. Gallo & D. Hughes, with the sponsorship of GE Research.
+The initial implementation is the work of A. Gallo, D. Hughes, G. McBride with the sponsorship of GE Research.